DevBhojani116/Crowdfunding/README.md

 ## Overview

 The Crowdfunding smart contract is a Solidity-based Ethereum smart contract designed to facilitate fundraising for various causes.
 This contract allows campaign creators to set fundraising goals and start campaigns, while other users (funders) can donate to these campaigns.
-This README provides an overview of the contract, instructions for deploying it using Remix, and a section to add screenshots demonstrating its functionality.
+This README provides an overview of the contract, instructions for deploying it using Remix, and screenshots demonstrating its functionality.

 ## Contract Features